top of page

 practice & partnerships

-Independent practice; João José Tinoco (husband) and other architects (after divorce)
+Independent practice; João José Tinoco (husband) and other architects (after the divorce)

 other activities